rahatm1/TCP_Analyzer/Readme.txt

 After all connections are looped through, the stats struct is printed out which consists of all min, max and total duration, packet etc. i.e. the General statistics.

+NOTE:
+According to the announcement, when a completed connection has been reset, it is counted as both completed and R.
+If no control segments after reset, the connection is labelled as R.
+If an incomplete connection is reset, the whole struct is reset.
+So, future control segments determine their completeness.